The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Background and related literature

-The literature that assesses the performance of these types of programmes is notably abundant \parentext{see, among many others, \textcite{baird2014} and \textcite{parker2007}}.
+The literature that assesses the performance of such programmes is substantial \parentext{see, among many others, \textcite{baird2014} and \textcite{parker2007}}.
 The case of the Ecuadorian programme has received much attention from the research community.
-In addition to establishing its relevance for poverty alleviation \parencite{fiszbein2009,ordonez2015,wb2018}, this body of work has highlighted the positive impact of the programme on school enrolment---see \textcite{ponce2023} for a survey---and a reduction in child labour \parencite{martinez2012,edmonds2012,schultz2004}.
-Overall, the grant does not appear to have significantly affected child development \parencite{paxson2007,paxson2010,ponce2010,fernald2011}, health \parencite{fernald2011} or adult labour supply \parencite{bosch2019}.
+In addition to establishing its relevance for poverty alleviation \parencite{fiszbein2009,ordonez2015,wb2018}, this body of work has highlighted the positive impact of the programme on school enrolment—see \textcite{ponce2023} for a survey—and a reduction in child labour \parencite{martinez2012,edmonds2012,schultz2004}.
+Overall, the grant does not appear to have materially affected child development \parencite{paxson2010,ponce2010,fernald2011} or adult labour supply \parencite{bosch2019}, with mixed results for health \parencite{fernald2011,moncayo2019}.

-According to the discussion of \textcite{barrientos2012} on the overall benefits of social protection, cash transfers of this kind can curb the intergenerational transmission of poverty through several channels.
+According to \posscite{barrientos2012} discussion of the overall benefits of social protection, cash transfers of this kind can curb the intergenerational transmission of poverty through several channels.
 By alleviating credit constraints, they can contribute to human capital formation \parencite{baird2013,baird2014,parker2007}.
-Furthermore, they may foster investment in durable assets that result in future income streams \parencite{martinez2005, maluccio2010, gertler2012, blattman2020,gelders2019}.
-Relatedly, in some cases, mainly depending on the recipient (e.g., if only mothers receive the grant), social protection benefits can alter household resource allocation such that families spend more on goods and services that specifically serve children's interests \parencite{attanasio2010,attanasio2014,angelucci2013,bergolo2018,macours2012,schady2008b}.
+Furthermore, they may foster investment in durable assets that generate future income streams \parencite{martinez2005,maluccio2010,gertler2012,blattman2020,gelders2019}.
+Relatedly, in some cases—mainly depending on the recipient (e.g., if only mothers receive the grant)—social protection benefits can alter household resource allocation such that families spend more on goods and services that specifically advance children’s interests \parencite{attanasio2010,attanasio2014a,angelucci2013,bergolo2018,macours2012,schady2008b}.